BlakeScala/herbicorps/README.md

 * Open Android Studio, open the project, and run the emulator to view application

 ### Future Features/Known Bugs

-* Favorites are not yet implemented
+* Deleting restaurants from favorites not yet implemented
 * Implicit intent will be an email in the future
 * API only returns about ten results each time despite count